virginiac32/full-stack-project/README.md

 ## Credits

-Credits and thanks go to my instructors and peers at App Academy.
+Credits and many thanks go to my instructors and peers at App Academy.

 Artwork seed images were provided by the <a href="http://www.metmuseum.com">Metropolitan Museum of Art</a>, under the CC0 license.
 Descriptive text were also provided by the Met: www.metmuseum.org.